 Aldo Rossi, Eraldo Consolascio, Bruno Reichlin, and Fabio Reinhart, "La Città Analoga: Composizione Architettonica," (1976), reproduction of collage, print on paper.
 Image courtesy of Archivio Aldo Rossi, Collezione Architettura Collection, MAXXI Museo Nazionale delle Arti del XXI Secolo Rome. that separates land from water, like the one at Hallesches Tor over the Landwehr Canal in Kreuzberg.
-On the upper right hand corner, the figure of David from Tanzio da Varallo's painting "David and Goliath" leans over a fragment of Piranesi's.
+On the upper right hand corner, David from Tanzio da Varallo's painting "David and Goliath" leans over a fragment of Piranesi's plan of the Campo Marzio, which here resembles the Museuminsel.